twolfson/twolfson.com/articles/subtle-anti-patterns.md

 This makes each item have a nice line number attached to the stack trace which will lead to faster debugging.

 ### Bonus
-If there is a problem we need to debug, we can take the trouble-maker line and pass it through a one-off function first; isolating it from the noise of other bindings.
+If there is a problem we need to debug, we can take the trouble-maker line and pass it through a one-off function.
+This effectively isolates it from the noise of other bindings.

 ```js
 function addAlgorithmDebug(name, fn) {